Analytics Alerts Prices SuperChart

 Skew

-The difference between IV puts and calls.
+The difference between IV Puts and calls.
 Positive skew (puts are more expensive) = the market is more wary of a fall.
 Negative skew (calls are more expensive) = the market is betting on a rise and paying a premium for call options.

 Related tools